tarponjargon/clipcast/README.md

 `pip3 install [PACKAGE]; pip3 freeze > requirements.txt; docker exec -it clipcast-local pip3 install -r requirements.txt`

-unfortunately you have to re-create the container if you want the package there next time you start
+unfortunately you have to re-create the image if you want the package there next time you start

 ## FLASK INTERACTIVE SHELL